 The current playing field

 As with any project we checked out the competition and what chess apps were already out there.
-In App Store alone there was a staggering 2000 different apps for the iPhone.
+On App Store alone there were a staggering 2000 different apps for the iPhone.
 That being said, there didn’t seem to be a lot of differentiation between them.
-Most seemed untouched by a designers hands, or they were overusing physical references like wood textures, 3D-effects and perspective.
+Most seemed untouched by a designer’s hands, or they were overusing physical references like wood textures, 3D-effects, and perspective.